jjjermiah/GCP-for-genomicworkflows/getSRA/README.md

 There are two jupyter notebooks in `scripts/`:

 `scripts/getSRA_BigQuery.ipynb` is a more developed set of steps to use the bigquery API and constructed a SQL to query the BigQuery table.
 The results are used to create a `csv` and `json` containing the accession IDs and metadata of the SRA data interested in.
+    - after you have configured this notebook with your own query, and all cells in the notebook run without failing to create the `.csv` and `.json` file, save the notebook.
+    - the notebook can (likely will) be included as a step in the snakemake file that downloads the SRA files.

 `scripts/getSRA_pysradb.ipynb` uses an open-source free tool to query the online API.
 I have not completed the notebook as of writing this.

 # The second step is to use the metadata to obtain the SRA files